Key considerations when you decide to buy an insurance policy

 Opportunity Cost of the Money

-Then the question is, would you want to keep it highly liquid for such sudden unforeseen bills and earn little to no interest?
-The savings account interest rates could be as low as 0.05%.
+It would be unwise to keep such high liquidity in preparation for an event that is unforeseen bills and earn little to no interest.
+Savings account interest rates could be as low as 0.05%.

-Or would you prefer to have it invested in a low risk investment vehicle that earns 3% per year, while you pay an insurance premium of $600 per year (0.12%), and have the money earn an additional 2.88% interest?
+A better use for your money would be to have invested in a low risk investment vehicle that earns 3% per year, while you pay an insurance premium of $600 per year (0.12%), and have the money earn an additional 2.88% (3%-0.12%) interest.